 This unusual exercise is a good way to strengthen your lower back without resorting to going to the gym.
 If you find balancing tricky at first, put your feet under something sturdy – such as your couch.
 If you find kneeling down is uncomfortable, fold your exercise mat into quarters to make it thicker.

 When most people think of back pain, they usually think about the lower back.
 Lower back pain is the most common kind of back pain with as many as 80% of Americans suffering from this unpleasant condition, and lower back pain being the second-most common cause of work absenteeism.

 However, and not far behind, is upper back pain.
 Upper back pain tends to be less debilitating but is still a problem that many people deal with on a daily basis.
-If have neck pain or pain between your shoulders, you have upper back pain.

-In this article, I want to explore some of the causes of upper back pain, and provide you with some simple ways to reduce your discomfort and restore normal upper back function.
+In this article, I want to explore some of the causes of upper back pain and provide you with some simple ways to reduce your discomfort and restore normal upper back function.

 Five common causes of upper back pain